bg-write/i-love-that-song/README.md

 ## What This App Can Do

-- Sign in and out through Google, saving your information
+- Sign in and out through Google, saving your information even if you log out.
-- Full CRURD, including:
-- CREATE
-- READ
-- UPDATE
-- DELETE
+- Create and update your personalized album collection, to-do's (or to-listen) list, and message board posts asking other users about what albums to find to help with their research.
+(Don't worry, you can delete your posts.)
+- Search and read up on some of your favorite albums, including: genre, style, liner notes, tracklist, credited musicians, in-app YouTube streaming, and more.
 - App's features demonstrated using the preferred user

 ## The Code Itself